gldoyle/remotesensing/README.md

 ** Pg 114: physics of multispectral scanners
 * Landsat Orbital Characteristics
 ** Also describes the different uses for Landsat bands!
 Will be helpful (pg 142)
+* NOAA bands and uses
+** Could be useful if this is data accessible via GEE
+* Radar, SAR
+* Species Identification Characteristics

+Remote Sensing of the Environment
+* Chapter on Remote Sensing of Water
+* Chapter on Remote Sensing of Vegetation
+* These are a bit more technical than I would like to go in my lessons